griestopf/Fusee.Tutorial/Tutorial04/README.md

     once unless any of the writable matrices is updated.
 Calculations also only take place if a certain matrix is read from.
  3. FUSEE checks shader code if any of the above matrices are declared as `uniform` variables and only calculates/propagates the matrices needed by a shader.
- 4. When replacing the current shader during rendering, FUSEE automatically updates any of the above
+ 4. When replacing the current shader during rendering, FUSEE automatically updates any of the matrices above.
+No need to call
+    `RC.SetShaderParam` after each shader change.

 Now let's apply further changes to the current state.
 Inside ```RenderAFrame()```:
  1. Completely Remove the second of the two cubes from the scene.